 Reflections on Katrina

-Teri Brister, NAMI regional leadership consultant, shares her thoughts on living through Hurricane Katrina and its aftermath.
+Teri Brister, NAMI regional leadership consultant, region 2, shares her thoughts on living through Hurricane Katrina and its aftermath.

 When asked to write a Mississippian’s perspective on living through the Katrina disaster, I willingly said, “Sure, no problem.”
 When the time came to actually put the experience into words, however, it was much more difficult than expected.
 The reason for the difficulty likely has a lot to do with denial.